neurosnap/robodux/docs/create-api.md

 little more control for the end-developer.
 We also wanted to leverage a powerful middleware paradigm that has been used for years in the expressjs world.

-All three libraries above are reinventing async flow control and hiding them from the end-developer.
-For the happy path, this works beautifully.
 Why learn how to cache API data when a library can do it for you?
-However:
+Here are some reasons:

 - What happens when [`useMemo` isn't good enough](https://medium.com/swlh/should-you-use-usememo-in-react-a-benchmarked-analysis-159faf6609b7)?